Knowledge base

 for example,abc123.xyz

-is the domain name. - Each domain name has a DNS (Domain Name System), which indicates where the DNS zone is located (with which provider, for example).
+is the domain name. - Each domain name has DNS (Domain Name System), which indicate where (with which provider, for example) the DNS zone is located.

-- For a single domain name, it is possible, for example, to entrust:
+- For a unique domain name, it is possible, for example, to entrust:

-- web hosting with a provider X (via the "
+- web hosting to provider X (via the "

 A

-" record) - and the Mail Service to a provider Y (via the "
+" type record) - and the Mail Service to provider Y (via the "

 MX

-- web hosting with a provider X (via the "
+- web hosting to provider X (via the "

-- For a single domain name, it is possible, for example, to entrust:
+- For a unique domain name, it is possible, for example, to entrust:

 Domain name, DNS and DNS zone, then services